rpnguyen1/Lasso-fill-ps/README.md

-**Plugin Principle**: When you do any type of selection, it automatically does the fill operation and deselects.
+**How it works**: When you do any type of selection, it automatically does the fill operation and deselects.

 **Current Plugin Version**: 1.0